 Borderless Research Administration Knowledge Exchange (BRAKE)

-As a result of these exchanges, which not only include training in research administration and responsible conduct of research (including research integrity and research ethics for researchers and research administrators) but also an in-depth assessment of the host institutions’ administrative infrastructure, UMD is positioning itself as a leader in the field of research administration and builds a solid global reputation as one of a culture of compliance with all federal regulations.
+As a result of these exchanges, which not only include training in research administration and responsible conduct of research (including research integrity and research ethics for researchers and research administrators) but also an in-depth assessment of the host institutions’ administrative infrastructure, UMD is establishing itself as a leader in the field of research administration with a global reputation for a culture of compliance with all federal regulations.

 UMD works with international partner institutions to develop a global research administrative framework to streamline the processing of proposals, agreements, and projects.
 This work includes: